circuitdao/docs/docs/technical-manual/collateral-vaults.md

 Keeper operations:
 * **transfer Stability Fees**: mint & transfer BYC to Treasury - puzzle: [vault_kepper_recover_bad_debt](https://github.com/circuitdao/puzzles/blob/main/circuit_puzzles/programs/vault_keeper_recover_bad_debt.clsp)
-* See the [Liquidation](./liquidation#operations) page for keeper operations relating to vault liquidation and bad debt:
+* See the [Liquidation](./liquidation) page for keeper operations relating to vault liquidation:
     * **start auction**: start a liquidation auction
     * **bid**: submit a bid in liquidation auction
+* See the [Bad Debt](./bad_debt) page for keeper operations relating to Bad Debt recovery:
     * **recover bad debt**: extinguish bad debt

+Owner operations and Stability Fee transfers can only be performed if post-operation the vault is sufficiently overcollateralized.
+This protects against griefing attacks in which a vault owner attempts to delay or prevent liquidation by repeatedly spending a liquidatable vault.

 ### Deposit